The Key To Communicating Is Understanding What Is Being Said

-Nonverbal signals, such as body language, tone, and gestures, are secondary indicators of relaying that message.
-The key remains saying and then precisely understanding something.
+Nonverbal signals, such as body language, tone, and gestures, are secondary indicators of relaying a message.
+The key remains saying and precisely understanding something.

 Issues In Communication

-The way that we’re able to listen, to encode and decode the various messages sent by others, is based on how we learned to communicate, this when we were younger.
+The way we’re able to listen, to encode and decode the various messages sent by others, is based on how we learned to communicate when we were younger.

-What also influences communication is the actual number of words that one knows, and the degree of language alteration which occurs in different settings or experiences.
+What also influences communication is the actual number of words one understands, and the degree of language alteration which occurs in different settings or experiences.

 Communication Issues By The Sender

-How you might code or verbalize the message that you’re feeling hungry, is different to a 5 year old, to someone who speaks a different language than you, or talking to your best friend.
+How you might code or verbalize the message you’re feeling hungry for instance, is different to a 5 year old, to someone who speaks a different language than you.

 What you will have are different options.
 So choosing the best way to send a message, becomes vital in making sure the receiver completely understands.

-So sending out a message about something that we don’t completely understand ourselves, has no chance of being understood by the receiver.
+Sending out a message about something we don’t completely understand ourselves, has no chance of being understood by the receiver.

 Communication Issues By The Receiver

-The biggest issue when it comes to we attempting to receive a message from someone is misunderstanding, decoding inaccurately.
+The biggest issue when it comes to we receiving a message from someone, is misunderstanding or decoding inaccurately.

-What can also occur is that certain words are not known, such as “urban slang,” or that the message is too complex, then the chances of understanding its true intent is missed.
+What can also occur is certain words are not known, such as “urban slang,” or the message is too complex, then the chances of understanding its true intent is missed.

 What many also have is a habit of automatically adding things to the message, which forces us to miss or alter what was truly intended.

-Suppose that someone is just hungry, but because the other person was late making dinner, will decode the message as criticism and will then take offense.
+Suppose someone is just hungry, but because the other person was late making dinner, will decode the message as criticism and will be offended.

 To Communicate Better

-So the key becomes learning to communicate better.
-To insure that the message is accurately sent, received, and understood precisely.
+The key becomes learning to communicate better.
+To insure the message is accurately sent, received, and understood precisely by the other person.

 There’s no magical formula, or the need to start learning a variety of methods to phrase or code better, or to subscribe to rules such as using “I Statements.”